 What do political endorsements from writers mean for readers?

 It will mean something different for every voter and ever reader.

 And if you want, your response can be fairly simple: You can ignore them.

 I hope you vote in the primary and general election, but that doesn’t mean you need to follow the race as carefully as I do.
-Further more, it’s important to take breaks from the news and even more important to follow your own principals when it comes to voting.
+It’s important to take breaks from the news and even more important to follow your own principals when it comes to voting.

 But if you’re like me, you can’t help but be a little fascinated by every update.

-We often think of writers as artists that cease to exist after we close the book and we’re thrown off balance when we see their names in national headlines that have nothing to do with their writing.
+We often think of writers as artists that cease to exist after we close the book.
+We’re thrown off balance when we see their names in national headlines that have nothing to do with their writing.

 I personally find it inspiring when well-connected people use their platform to speak about causes or candidates they care about.

 I also take it with a grain of salt.
 Not salt that dilutes their opinion, but as a reminder that the views of my neighbors and family members are just as, if not more, relevant to my life.

 With New Hampshire behind us and the rest of the presidential season ahead, it’s important to remember everyone’s vote is equal.
 Those who vote in local elections to decide my local leaders have a huge impact on my life.
 Much more than Stephen King’s vote in the Democratic primary.